 A Mysterious World

-Once, on one of my trips to Egypt, I caught myself observing one of the huge columns of Karnak in Luxor with great interest.
-There was not an unoccupied space in the whole surface.
+Once, on one of my trips to Egypt, I caught myself observing one of the huge columns of Karnak in Ancient Thebes (Luxor) with great interest.
+There was not an unoccupied space on the whole surface.
 Immediately my thoughts went to the Trajan’s column in Rome, so richly decorated with sculpted representations.
 The difference was that when it comes to the Trajan’s column, one may do the reading of what is the narration of a historic event, whereas as I stood in front of the Karnak column, my eyes could not decipher a thing!

 The ancient Egyptians had the sense of horror vacui and for this reason covered the entire surface of their temples and tomb walls with hieroglyphics, a mysterious language that has never to this day ceased to mystify us, especially since deciphering it is extremely difficult.